Securing the 5G Era

 When defining 5G rollouts operators will have to consider how these legacy networks will impact them over time; considering how attacks could be prevented if legacy generations are either isolated or removed from the ecosystem.

-GSMA 5G Security Activities
+GSMA 5G security activities

 The GSMA is supporting the mobile security ecosystem through the following Programmes and services: